1985

 - Winning Ugly III (MJ/KR) -Dirty Work-version

-- Winning Ugly V (MJ/KR) -12" London Mix, remixed by Steve Lillywhite
+- Winning Ugly IV (MJ/KR) -12" London Mix, remixed by Steve Lillywhite

-- Winning Ugly VI (MJ/KR) -12" NY Nix, remixed by Francois Kevorkian
+- Winning Ugly V (MJ/KR) -12" NY Nix, remixed by François Kevorkian

-Note: All singles-remixes were probably done at later dates.
+Note: All single-remixes were probably done at later dates.

 - interview with KR

-- Not Fade Away (Charles Hardin Holley/Norman Petty) -NME London
+- Not Fade Away (Norman Petty/Charles Hardin Holley) -NME London

 850913A 13th September: German TV (SFB) ‘Berliner Abendschau’.
 Berlin ‘65-review.